UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <codeblock id="hockey_players">

 </codeblock>

+**Instructions:**
+When you run a coding exercise for the first time, it could take a bit of time for everything to load.

+**When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
+Run it and see if you obtain the desired output.
+Submit your code to validate if you were correct.**

 Using our `hockey_players` data from the last few questions with the index labeled with `Player` name, Let's try slicing it.